timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 ### The Binary Search Tree (aka ordered or sorted binary trees)

-The Trekhleb for [Binary Search Tree](https://github.com/trekhleb/javascript-algorithms/tree/master/src/data-structures/tree/binary-search-tree) says they are *a particular type of container: data structures that store "items" (such as numbers, names etc.) in memory.
+The Trekhleb for a [Binary Search Tree](https://github.com/trekhleb/javascript-algorithms/tree/master/src/data-structures/tree/binary-search-tree) says they are *a particular type of container: data structures that store "items" (such as numbers, names etc.) in memory.
 They allow fast lookup, addition and removal of items, and can be used to implement either dynamic sets of items, or lookup tables that allow finding an item by its key*

 The video linked to is a helpful introduction.